ably77/gloo-mesh-argocd-blog/README.md

 istiod-65c8d79996-k9bsh                 1/1     Running   0          90s
 ```

-## Register your clusters to Gloo Mesh with Helm + argocd
+## Register your clusters to Gloo Mesh with Helm + Argo CD
-First we want to create a `KubernetesCluster` resouce to represent the remote cluster and store relevant data, such as the remote cluster's local domain.
+First we want to create a `KubernetesCluster` resource to represent the remote clusters (`cluster1` and `cluster2`) and store relevant data, such as the remote cluster's local domain.
 The `metadata.name` of the resource must match the value for `relay.cluster` in the Helm chart, and the `spec.clusterDomain` must match the local cluster domain of the Kubernetes cluster.

 First for cluster1
 ```